danjohnson3141/Jekyll-Test/users/GET-users-profile.md

 <!-- --- title: GET /users/profile -->

 Returns the active user's profile.
+Not to be confused with the /users/profile/:user_id route.

 =
 ####Authentication: